jaysonh/RaspberryPiStrobeApp/README.md

-# Strobing Application for Dominica Hawgood
+# Strobing Application for Dominic Hawgood